Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 Bridport.Pics

-Bridport.Pics is Bridport’s very own instance of Pixelfed which is like an open source ad- and algorithm-free dencentralised federated version of Instagram.
+Bridport.Pics is Bridport’s very own instance of Pixelfed which is like an open source ad- and algorithm-free decentralised federated version of Instagram.

 Bridport.Social

-Bridport.Social is Bridport’s very own instance of Mastodon which is like an open source ad- and algorithm-free dencentralised federated version of Twitter.
+Bridport.Social is Bridport’s very own instance of Mastodon which is like an open source ad- and algorithm-free decentralised federated version of Twitter.

 Bridport.TV

-Bridport.TV is Bridport’s very own instance of PeerTube which is like an open source ad- and algorithm-free dencentralised federated version of YouTube.
+Bridport.TV is Bridport’s very own instance of PeerTube which is like an open source ad- and algorithm-free decentralised federated version of YouTube.

 What about the Doughnut?